 Athlete Photo Gallery

-Brita Sigourney knows how to stage a comeback.
 After a long road to Sochi that included two consecutive years of season-ending injuries, Sigourney jumped back on the competition circuit just in time to qualify for the inaugural U.S. Olympic halfpipe team.
 Sigourney kicked off the Olympic qualifying series by landing on the podium for the first two events, including a win at the Copper Grand Prix.
 On her 24th birthday, Sigourney became the second U.S. woman to secure an Olympic halfpipe spot during the Park City Grand Prix.
-During the Olympics, she skied strong in the qualifiers, placed second and advanced to finals.
-Sigourney finished sixth during halfpipe skiing’s debut on the global stage.
-Sigourney wrapped up the 2014 season by placing second in halfpipe at the SFR tour in France as well as finishing second in the AFP world halfpipe ranking list.
+During the Olympics, she skied strong in the qualifiers, placed second and advanced to finals, finishing sixth in halfpipe skiing’s debut on the Olympic stage.

 While attending UC Davis, Sigourney balanced her busy collegiate life with club water polo and her ski competition schedule before she realized her passion was skiing.
 She then dropped water polo and positioned her focus on halfpipe, where in her first full competition year she took home the Junior World Championship title and a silver medal at the U.S. Championships.
 She continued her hot streak in 2011 with a silver in her X Games halfpipe debut.
 Her 2012 season proved just as successful with a bronze at her second X Games and two wins at the Visa U.S. Grand Prix at Copper and Mammoth Mountain.